 While DeVos has made some unexpected statements (such as suggesting that elementary schools might need guns in case of a grizzly bear attack), some of her biggest missteps has come when speaking about student loan debt.

 After she told the Senate Committee that student loan debt had grown 980 percent during the Obama administration, she was immediately challenged by Senator Al Franken of Minnesota—and he was right to question it.
-In fact, outstanding student debt grew about 100 percent between the third quarter of 2008 and the third quarter of 2016.
+In fact, the big student debt statistic grew about 100 percent between the third quarter of 2008 and the third quarter of 2016.
 Still high, but nowhere near DeVos’s claim.

 Franken wasn’t the only one to question the nominee’s experience.
 Senator Elizabeth Warren of Massachusetts released a letter on January 9 expressing concern for DeVos’s overall lack of experience in higher education.